 Muscle strains are the most common cause of muscle injury.

 Coaches need to be able to clearly communicate expectations, goals, standards, and feelings to their athletes.

 Research Methods in Physical Activity 6th Edition eBook

 The most common sources of data collection in qualitative research are interviews, observations, and review of documents.

-Foundations of Sport and Exercise Psychology 5th Edition eBook With Web Study Guide
+Introduction to Kinesiology 4th Edition eBook With Web Study Guide

-Physiological Aspects of Sport Training and Performance With Web Resource-2nd Edition
+Physiology of Sport and Exercise With Web Study Guide-5th Edition

 It is not unusual for athletes to exhibit an “abnormal” ECG due to the effect of exercise training on the anatomy and autonomic control of the heart.
 However, it is important to understand which ECG abnormalities may be physiologic and which are likely to be pathologic.